 - Get rid of evil ivy.
 Take back your yard by removing this invasive plant.
 It’s easy to get rid of ivy with solarization and time.

 - Plant a privacy hedge.
-Fences make good neighbors, and so do tall shrubs.
-Try adding a row of English laurels or other evergreens to create privacy in your backyard.
+Try adding a row of skip laurels or other evergreens to create a privacy hedge in your backyard.
+Tall shrubs really make the best neighbors.

 - Make an attractive swimming hole for fish.
 Keep these pond-building tips in mind.